namheee/scDECIPHER/README.md

 ## Environment Setup
 All required dependencies are listed in the 'script' folder.
 We recommend using individual virtual environment (Conda or venv) to avoid version conflicts.
-To set up the environemtn using Docer, you can use the following configuration in your Dockerfile:
+To set up the environemtn using Docker, you can use the following configuration in your Dockerfile:

 ```dockerfile
 # Create env. w/ package dependenceis for Example_1, Example_2